How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 Mt Vesuvius Tickets

-Unless you are visiting Mt Vesuvius with a guided tour or opt for this bus + ticket option from Ercolano or from Pompeii, you will need to reserve a ticket in order to enter the site around the volcano crater.
+Unless you are visiting Mt Vesuvius with a guided tour or opt for this bus + ticket option from Ercolano or from Pompeii, you will need to reserve a ticket to enter the site around the volcano crater.
 They work with timed entrance tickets and you can only book them online.

 Hiking at Mount Vesuvius